BodenmillerGroup/ImagingWorkshop2023/Session1_image_visualization/README.md

 ## Using napari from within Python / Jupyter Lab

-Launch Jupyter Lab within the `steinbock` directory using the command prompt (Windows) or the terminal (Mac OS, Linux):
+Launch Jupyter Lab within the `ImagingWorkshop2023` directory using the command prompt (Windows) or the terminal (Mac OS, Linux):

     cd /path/to/ImagingWorkshop2023  # adapt as needed
     conda activate napari